openlookeng/hetu-core/hetu-docs/en/connector/mongodb.md

 The MongoDB connector allows MongoDB collections to be used as tables in the openLooKeng.

-**Note:**
+**Note**

-    MongoDB 2.6 and later versions are supported, you are advised to use version 3.0 or later.
+*MongoDB 2.6 and later versions are supported, you are advised to use version 3.0 or later.*

 ## Configuration

-To configure the MongoDB connector, create a catalog property file `etc/catalog/mongodb.properties` by referring to the following content and replace the properties as required:
+To configure the MongoDB connector, create a catalog property file **etc/catalog/mongodb.properties** by referring to the following content and replace the properties as required:

 ```properties
 connector.name=mongodb